paypal/skipto/README.md

 <script src="https://cdn.disability.illinois.edu/skipto.min.js"></script>
 ```

-NOTE: CDN referenced files may not available to computers behind firewall protected networks.
+NOTE: CDN referenced files may not be available to computers behind firewall protected networks.

 ### What About WordPress?